pulinau/sumo_rl_driving/doc/multi_reward.md

   *  if there's no traffic ahead or beside in the correct lane OR distance from intersection is less than 3 meters, large negative reward for staying in the wrong lane

 ## `r_mission`
-help train the ego vehicle to learn the fastest route to get to the destination (not included in the current version of code).
+help train the ego vehicle to learn the fastest route to get to the destination (not included in the current implementation).

 ## `r_speed`
 The vehicle should be moving as close to the maximum speed as possible if situation allows.